 Through my popular BJJ and training videos and live events I like to share practical and pragmatic, action-oriented insights from martial artists and movers from ancient and deep traditions.

-At "Be Like Bamboo" I don't want to give you more and more Jiu-Jitsu techniques - I want to empower and inspire you to make good on the ones you have.
+At "The Deep Art" I don't want to give you more and more Jiu-Jitsu techniques - I want to empower and inspire you to make good on the ones you have.